boufni95/cssDraw/README.md

 the info of the current layer, then maps the children info, creates a new object same as itself and passes the child info, and the process goes on until it reaches a empty children field

-This object has some mothods to change its data, and to solve the propblem if sync data, I calla a setState to let everybody know that the data has changed
+This object has some methods to change its data, and to solve the propblem if sync data, I call a setState to let everybody know that the data has changed

 Che app can be split in three main parts